scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-object-lock-configuration.rst

     DefaultRetention -> (structure)

-      The default retention period that you want to apply to new objects placed in the specified bucket.
+      The default retention period to apply to new objects placed in the specified bucket.

       Mode -> (string)

-        The default object lock retention mode you want to apply to new objects placed in the specified bucket.
+        The default object lock retention mode to apply to new objects placed in the specified bucket.

       Days -> (integer)

-        The number of days that you want to specify for the default retention period.
+        Specifies the number of days for the default retention period.

       Years -> (integer)

-        The number of years that you want to specify for the default retention period.
+        Specifies the number of years for the default retention period.